§ Verifiable Trust v4 Specification

 § [VT-ECS-ECOSYSTEM-DIDDOC] Ecosystem DID Document for declaring Essential Credential Schemas

-If an Ecosystem Trust Registry wishes to provide ECS trust resolution, it MUST present VT Json Schema Credential(s) of all ECSs, as well as the corresponding VPR entry for verification.
+If an Ecosystem wishes to provide ECS trust resolution, it MUST present VT Json Schema Credential(s) of all ECSs, as well as the corresponding VPR entry for verification.
 To do that, Ecosystem MUST define the following entries in its DID Document, for each ECS:

 - a “LinkedVerifiablePresentation” service entry with fragment name equal to